Nuclear Decommissioning

 bespoke vision systems

-i3D robotics is working with partners to develop systems to aid nuclear decommissioning, and is part of the Nuclear Decommissioning Authority team led by Jacobs (formerly Wood Nuclear) to develop 3D mapping technology using stereo vision.
-Further work is being conducted by i3Dr with the National Nuclear Laboratory (NNL), and UKAEA, and Game Changers.
+i3D robotics is working with partners to develop systems to aid nuclear decommissioning.
+It is part of the Nuclear Decommissioning Authority team led by Jacobs to develop 3D mapping technology using stereo vision. i3D is also conducting further work with the National Nuclear Laboratory (NNL), UKAEA, and Game Changers.

 We are designing and producing bespoke stereo vision cameras and housings to meet the challenges specific to nuclear decommissioning.